Log Monitoring Classic

 Provide the Description of the event.
 Note that you can have one or more placeholders in the description (see Placeholders below for details).

 Select the Event Type.
 Event types indicate the severity of the event.
-See Categories of events.
+See Settings API - Log events schema table.

 Choose whether to Allow merge.